 Garlic Vinegar

 Because garlic is a low acid food, canning or storage in oil can result in what we know as botulism.
 While this won’t happen if the right steps are taken, garlic vinegar is a great way to avoid that potential issue altogether.
-By storing fresh cloves in oil, you’re providing a highly acidic environment where bacteria cannot grow.
+By storing fresh cloves in vinegar, you’re providing a highly acidic environment where bacteria cannot grow.
 White vinegar or apple cider vinegar will make a delicious mixture that’s great when added to salad dressings or sauces.

 Freezing Garlic